-These people can then graduate from DBS and change their career track to data analytics in Ireland.
-It is also ideal for people wanting to work as a business analyst.
+These people can graduate from DBS and change their career track to data analytics in Ireland.
+It is also ideal for people wanting to work as business analysts.

-Overall, the course is basic.
+Overall, the course is essential.
 It lacks modules like deep learning or advanced papers in statistics.